Persona 3: Persona 3 FES

 is an expanded version of Persona 3 that contains updates to the original game (referred to as The Journey, or Episode Yourself in the Japanese version), a new Hard difficulty option, and a new epilogue in which the player controls Aigis (titled The Answer, or Episode Aegis in the Japanese version).
 The core gameplay of The Answer is similar to that of The Journey, although the daily life system has been removed with the player no longer attending school.
 Players of the original Persona 3 are also given the option of transferring certain data from the original version's save file, such as the player's compendium, social-related stats, and maxed social link items.
 According to the game's director, Katsura Hashino, the subtitle "Fes" is derived from the word "festival".

 Persona 3 FES was first released alongside the original game in two forms: the "Regular Edition" — containing both the "director's cut" version of Persona 3, and the new epilogue on a standalone disc, and the "Append Edition", which has the same content but requires the original Persona 3 disc to be inserted before playing initially, and after creating save data it can be played alone.
 These editions were released simultaneously in Japan on April 19, 2007.

 At the time, Atlus had no apparent plans to release FES outside Japan.
 Confirmation did not come until February 2008, when the game's North American release date was revealed to be April 22, 2008.
 The European edition by Koei followed on October 17, 2008.
+For its Korean release, the game was localized by Sony Computer Entertainment Korea.

 An exclusive Amazon.com limited edition bundle was released on November 28, 2008, containing the FES edition of the game along with the same Art of Persona 3 artbook and Persona 3 soundtrack disc that were packaged with the North American release of the original game.

 The FES edition of the game was released on PSN on April 10, 2012, as a PS2 Classic for the PlayStation 3.